How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Abstract

 \section{Abstract}

-Although Boltzmann's definition of entropy, and, hence, the existence of negative temperatures, are widely accepted, we will show scenarios which apparently, at a first glance, are inconsistent with our normal notion of thermodynamics.
-We focus on generic geometrical frustrated systems (GFSs), which, independent from its energetic state, exhibit constant negative Boltzmann temperatures.
-If two GFSs at same temperature are brought in weak thermal contact, all combinations of energies, under the constraint of energy conservation, occur with the same probability.
-A hot and a cool GFS in contact is driven by entropic forces via heat transfer in direction of the temperature gradient towards the minimum energy of the hot GFS.
-The same holds for a GFS in contact with an ideal gas.
-As this is not a local maximum of entropy both subsystems maintain different temperatures here.
+Although Boltzmann's definition of entropy and temperature are widely accepted, we will show scenarios which apparently are inconsistent with our normal notion of thermodynamics.
+We focus on generic geometrically frustrated systems (GFSs), which stay at constant negative Boltzmann temperatures, independent from their energetic state.
+Two weakly coupled GFSs at same temperature exhibit, in accordance with energy conservation, the same probability for all energetic combinations.
+Heat flow from a hot GFS to a cooler GFS or an ideal gas increases Boltzmann entropy of the combined system, however the maximum is non-local, which, in contrast to conventional thermodynamics, implies that both subsystems maintain different temperatures here.
 Re-parametrization can transform these non-local into local maxima with corresponding equivalence of re-defined temperatures.
-However, these temperatures cannot be assigned solely to a subsystem but describe combinations of both.The non-local maxima of entropy restrict the naive application of the zeroth law of thermodynamics.
+However, these temperatures cannot be assigned solely to a subsystem but describe combinations of both.
+The non-local maxima of entropy restrict the naive application of the zeroth law of thermodynamics.
 Reformulated this law is still valid with the consequence that a GFS at constant negative temperature can measure positive temperatures.
-A GFS brought in contact with a polarized paramagnetic spin gas, i.e. a system capable to have positive and negative temperatures, may have a local or non-local maximum of entropy, with equivalent or non-equivalent temperatures, respectively.
-In case of a local maximum, the spin gas may measure temperature of the GFS like a usual thermometer, however, no information about the energetic state of the GFS is revealed.
+Heat exchange between a GFS and a polarized paramagnetic spin gas, i.e. a system which may achieve besides positive also negative temperatures, drives the combined system to a local -, or non-local maximum of entropy, with equivalent or non-equivalent temperatures here.
+Energetic constraints determine which scenario results.
+In case of a local maximum, the spin gas can measure temperature of the GFS like a usual thermometer, however, this reveals no information about the energetic state of the GFS.

 \begin{description} \item[PACS numbers] 5.70.Ln, 5.20.Gg \end{description}